daymxn/rLog/README.md

 - Automatically generate unique IDs when needed.
 - Optionally configure a custom method for providing your own ID generation.
 - Share configuration settings between context consumers, optionally unique to each invocation.
-- Optionally "suspend" logs until they're needed (ie; a `WARNING` or `ERROR` occurs.); facilitating verbose logs for easier debugging without taking up resources until they're needed.
+- Optionally "suspend" logs until they're needed (i.e., a `WARNING` or `ERROR` occurs.); facilitating verbose logs for easier debugging without taking up resources until they're needed.

 ### Source Context

 - Attach data to your logs to identify which *file* the log was sent from.
 - Attach data to your logs to identify what *line number* in the file the log was sent from.
-- Attach data to your logs to identify which *function* the log was sent from, or optionally the *nearest* named function on the stack (in the case of anonymous functions)
+- Attach data to your logs to identify which *function* the log was sent from, or optionally the *nearest* named function on the stack (in the case of anonymous functions).
 - In the case of anonymous functions, identify the nearest *named* function from where the log was sent.

 ### Sinks